All Episodes

 Which one?

-Bear false witness.
+Bear false witness?

 Oh, all the time.

-I mean, basically they're saying, don't lie.
+I mean, basically, it's saying don't lie.

 Yeah, don't lie.

-You know, we used to have a saying in the church back in the day, we say liars will be friars.
+You know, we used to have a saying in the church back in the day.

 They'll be what?

-We'll be friars, because in the book of Revelation it says all liars will be found in the uh lake of fire, have their place in the lake of fire.
+We'll be friars because in the book of Revelation, it says all liars will be found in the lake of fire.

-The book of Revelation, I know how many people do they say in total will be saved?
+The book of Revelation, I know, how many people do they say in total will be saved?

 144,000.